kos-lang/kos/doc/modules.md

 its beginning.

 `chars` is a string, which specifies the list of characters treated as whitespace.
-It defaults to `lang.whitespace`.
+It defaults to `base.whitespace`.

 Example: